 - Engaging with your audience more intimately, outside of videos, audio, podcasts, blog posts and all the other one-sided media channels.

-Typically, it doesn’t make sense to sell something below $100 on a webinar.
-For the hour and a half that you spend presenting and the hours you spend promoting, oftentimes you’re better served to just send the same traffic to a sales video.
+Typically, selling something below $100 on a webinar doesn't make sense.
+For the hour and a half that you spend presenting and the hours you spend promoting, often, you're better served to send the same traffic to a sales video.

 For example, you can offer: